Article owned by team: Information Systems and Support

 There are many formatting options for messages.

-To open your formatting options, select Format Format button in Teams beneath the box where you type your message.
-In this expanded view, select the text that you want to format, then choose an option like BI, or U to bold, italicize, or underline the text.
+To open your formatting options, select Format beneath the box where you type your message.
+In this expanded view, select the text that you want to format, then choose an option like B, I, or U to bold, italicize, or underline the text.
 There are also options for highlighting, font size, font color, lists, and more.
+Clicking on the will open additional formatting functions.

 ^ Go to top